 - Waterfall Resort Alaska record: 10.5 pounds

-2015 Season Limits: The resident and nonresident limit for pink salmon is six fish per day 16 inches or longer, with no annual limits.
+2017 Current Limits: The nonresident and resident limit for pink salmon is six fish per day 16 inches or longer, with no annual limits.

 Large and flat, the halibut of Southeast Alaska can weigh more than 100 pounds, with the larger adults weighing in at well over 300 pounds.
 Reeling in a “barn door” can test any angler’s stamina and fill up a boat.